Brasenose College, Oxford: Dining hall

-Chapel and library
+Chapel

 Building began on the current chapel in 1656, and it replaced an old chapel which was located in a space now occupied by the Senior Common Room.
 An inscription commemorates this above the door to Staircase IV.
 Building materials were taken from a disused chapel at the site of St Mary's College (now Frewin Hall), transported piece by piece by horse-and-cart to Brasenose College.
 The chapel, a mix of Gothic and Baroque styles, features a hanging fan vault ceiling of wood and plaster, and was consecrated in 1666.
 The internal fittings are largely 18th and 19th century, and include chandeliers presented to the college in 1749.
 These were donated to a parish church and later converted to gas but then returned to Brasenose when the church switched to electric lights.
 The chandeliers were then converted back to their original state so that candles could be used in them once again.

 Various alterations were made to the Chapel after completion.
 Although repairs were undertaken in the meantime, the interior of the Chapel was renovated (having fallen into a poor state) in 1819, and the exterior beginning in 1841.
 In 1892–3 a new organ was purchased and fitted, paid for by the then Principal Charles Buller Heberden; the current organ was installed in 1973, and rebuilt in 2001–2.

+Library

 The current library was begun in 1658 and received its first books in 1664.
 It replaced a smaller library on Staircase IV, which is now used as a meeting room.
 The books in the current library were fixed by chains, which were only removed in the 1780s, over a hundred years later.

 In May 2018 author Philip Pullman opened the extensively renovated Greenland Library following a £4 million project to provide a better working space for students (architects - Lee/Fitzgerald).
 The library works were funded by three college alumni, Duncan Greenland, James Del Favero and Gerald Smith.
 Two reading rooms are named in honour of Del Favero and Smith respectively with the overall library taking Greenland's name The renovations won an RIBA regional RIBA Conservation award in 2019.